microsoft/DirectX-Graphics-Samples/README.md

 Find more information on DirectX 12 on our blog: http://blogs.msdn.com/b/directx/

+Troubleshooting information for this repository can be found in the site [Wiki](https://github.com/Microsoft/DirectX-Graphics-Samples/wiki).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.